shakthiabirami/hello-world/README.md

 1. Create a Readme.
 2. Make Changes.
-3.Commit the change to the master with an appropriate change.
+3. Commit the change to the master with an appropriate change.
 4. Now, Create a new branch.
 5. Make Changes.
 6. Commit changes to the newly created branch.